Laamy/BetterBoogaBooga/docs/scripts/Vanilla.md

 # Details

-rconsoleprint the color codes for the respected color
+rconsoleprint the color codes (NOT ID) for the respected color
 | Id | Color  | Code |
 | ------------- | ------------- | ------------- |
 | 0 | Black  | !BLACK!  |